2026 CAMINO DE SANTIAGO PILGRIMAGE, SPAIN đŸ‡Ș🇾

 WHY TF?

 For the glamour and the occasional midday gin & tonics.
-Obviously.

-Nah, it’s for the subtle life recalibration that tends to occur somewhere between kilometer 67 and 11.
+Or for the subtle life recalibration that tends to occur somewhere between kilometer 67 and 11.

 WHO TF?